MIVRC/EAMRI/README.md

 # EAMRI
-This is the official code hub for the EAMRI
+This is the official code hub for the EAMRI: Fast MRI Reconstruction via Edge Attention

 # Requirements
 - Python==3.6.13